gurudattvshenoy/python_guru/list_python/PythonListsNotes.md

 The min element of the list -6
 The sum of elements in the list 101
 Sorted the list using sort method mutates the list [-6, 2, 2, 2, 12, 15, 33, 41]
-Convesion of string  - abc to list -['a', 'b', 'c']
+Conversion of string  - abc to list -['a', 'b', 'c']
 ```